-Cleaning bamboo flooring is surprisingly hard—it's just as durable as hardwoods such as oak and maple—and better yet, it's more resistant to water damage than most woods.
+Among wood floors, bamboo flooring is surprisingly hard—it's just as durable as hardwoods such as oak and maple—and better yet, it's more resistant to water damage than most woods.
 Cleaning bamboo flooring is therefore relatively easy.
 But there are regular maintenance tasks that have to be performed periodically if you want to keep the bamboo looking its best.

-The following tips are general guidelines, but you always want to follow any manufacturer-provided instructions when caring for a bamboo floor.
+The following tips are general guidelines, but make sure to follow any manufacturer-provided instructions when caring for a bamboo floor.

-You should also be familiar with the warranty that was provided with the floor so that you do not take actions that can void it.
+You should also be familiar with the warranty that was provided with the floor so that you do not take actions that might void that warranty.

-This can be prevented by regularly mopping, sweeping or vacuuming the floor.
-In some cases you may need to do this on a daily basis if the traffic in a room is especially heavy.
+This can be prevented by regularly mopping, sweeping, or vacuuming the floor.
+In some cases, you even may need to do this on a daily basis if the traffic in a room is especially heavy.
 A rec room used by active kids, for example, may need this routine cleaning every day.
 Some tips to follow:

 - Do not use a vacuum that has a beater bar to clean a bamboo floor